-- Put the remaining 1 Tbsp. of butter onto a large baking sheet and put it into the oven.
+- Put the remaining 1 tablespoon of butter onto a rimmed baking sheet and put it into the oven.
 As soon as it foams (about 1 minute), take it out and place salmon, skin side down on the pan.
-Season with salt and pepper and bake for about 8-12 minutes, until it flakes easily.
+Season salmon with salt and pepper and bake for about 8-12 minutes, until it flakes easily.

 - Get your kids involved.
-They can: stir together fresh dill butter, help make salad dressing, tear lettuce, season salmon with salt and pepper and arrange salad.
+They can: stir together fresh dill butter, season salmon with salt and pepper.

-- If you use smaller 6 oz. fillets, they shouldn’t need more than 8 minutes.
+- If you use smaller 6 oz. fillets, they shouldn’t need more than 8 minutes in the oven.